Shashikant86/bddfire/pre-defined-steps/headless_steps.md

          Then network traffic should contains resource "" When I request response headers
-         When I request page "url" with header name "dd" value "" When I set the cookie name "cookie" with value "ss" Then I should see the cookie ""
+         When I request page "url" with header name "dd" value "" When I set the cookie name "cookie" with value "" Then I should see the cookie ""
          When I removed cookie "cookie"
          When I clear all cookies